StoychoMihaylov/lustars-microservices/README.md

 # Lustars is a dating app targeting bulgarians living in the country or abroad.
-The app is base on microservices architecture and technologies such as:
+The app is based on microservices architecture and technologies such as:
   - ReactJS for front-end browser access
   - React Native for mobile app
   - ASP.NET Core 3.1 for back-end